eea/eea.docker.bise.catalogue/README.md

     docker-compose -f docker-compose.dev.yml build
     docker-compose -f docker-compose.dev.yml run web bundle exec rake db:create db:migrate db:seed

-To get admin rights, start the instance, login with eionet, then:
+To get admin rights, start the instance, login with Eionet LDAP account, then:

     docker-compose -f docker-compose.dev.yml run db psql -U postgres -h db
     \c catalogue_development;
     update users set role_admin='t';
     CTRL+D

+This updates the catalogue_development database and sets the admin flag for all existing users.

 ## Prerequisites

 Copy `bise-catalogue/config/ldap.example.yml` into `bise-catalogue/config/ldap.yml` and modify it with the LDAP admin credentials for EIONET.

 **IMPORTANT**: Use the ldap server in the same network/as close as posible to the production.